-Here He declares that it was because of the hardness of the hearts of ancient Israel that the law was given to allow divorce for fornication.
-Can we assume by this that God saw how adulterous the wives in the nation of Israel would be?
-Did He want to provide some relief to the husbands by setting forth a law that permitted them to divorce if their wives were involved in fornication?
-Or did He give the law because the husbands would be so unforgiving of their fornicating wives that, because of the hardness of their hearts, these unforgiving husbands were allowed to divorce their wives?
+law was given to allow divorce fornication.
+Can assume by this that God saw how adulterous the wives in the nation of Israel would be?
+Did He want to provide some relief to the husbands by setting forth a law that setting permitted them to divorce if their wives were involved in fornication?
+Or did He give the law because the husbands would be so unforgiving of their fornicating wives that, their fornicating wives because of the hardness of their hearts, these unforgiving husbands were allowed to divorce their wives?